-What else does Writers Work offer?
+Is Writers Work Legit – What else does it offer?

-This word processor is completely optimized for a full-time writer.
+This word processor is optimized for a full-time writer.
 It also provides an analysis of the words we type.
-This includes readability score, grade reading level and even the sentiment of the piece and so on.
+This includes readability score, grade reading level, and even the sentiment of the piece and so on.

 Apart from this, on the home page, a complete analysis of the work that we’ve done so far is displayed.
 This consists of the number of characters and words typed and the exact amount of time spent writing.

 There are a few smaller things on the application such as reminders and task management.
 Unless you get used to it, it isn’t handy.
 Explore them later.
 These small tools come to be very useful!

 A small fact that I want you to keep in mind and something that I won’t keep away from this Writers Work review.
 I still have NOT received any solid opportunities for freelancing through their platform.

 After submitting several applications to several companies and establishments, I’m still waiting for a call.

 Yes, I did mention that I had an application approved, but no. There has been no contact with the company after the application approval.

 As soon as I get an opportunity, I’ll be sure to let all of you here know!

 Some other features that I didn’t highlight are given below.
 These didn’t seem important to me but considering that my readers know, I’ve provided them below.